anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 1. `./Raw-Data/`:  This the original data (unprocessed data) obtained directly from the set of experiments after activity labelling .
 It includes Raw triaxial signals from the accelerometer and gyroscope of all trials with participants.
 This Directory includes 123 files:

-		-  61 file are :`Raw-Data/acc_expXX_userYY.txt`: The raw triaxial acceleration signal for the experiment number XX and associated to the user number YY.
+		- **61 acc files are**: `Raw-Data/acc_expXX_userYY.txt`: The raw triaxial acceleration signal for the experiment number XX and associated to the user number YY.
 				         Every row is one acceleration sample (three axis)[X,Y,Z] captured at a frequency of 50Hz.

-		- 61 file are: `Raw-Data/gyro_expXX_userYY.txt`: The raw triaxial angular speed signal for the experiment number XX and associated to the user number YY.
+		- **61 gyro files are**: `Raw-Data/gyro_expXX_userYY.txt`: The raw triaxial angular speed signal for the experiment number XX and associated to the user number YY.
 Every row is one angular velocity sample (three axis)[X,Y,Z] captured at a frequency of 50Hz.

-		- The labels of all the performed activities.
-		- 1 last file is :`RawData/labels.txt`: includes labels of all the performed activities (1 per row).
+		- **One last file is** :`RawData/labels.txt`: includes labels of all the performed activities (1 per row).
 			- Column 1: experiment number ID,
 			- Column 2: user number ID,
 			- Column 3: activity number ID